dianpeng/mono-service/README.md

 # Mono Service

-Mono Service is a monolithical application server that tries to be an busy box for application logic.
-It tries to provide lots of common task and work out of the box to simplify SOA deployment.

-The server itself has an extreamly extensive architecture, with lots of builtin modules written in native Go.
-And the server provides a highly integrated and total innovative scripting language to work around the modification of behavior of runtime behavior.
+MonoService is a Http application server that can be used for different use cases.
+User can picture it as a busybox but for Web/Http application services.

+MonoService runtime tries to include as much common Web/Http business logic into a single binary as possible.
+Additionally, it exposes a highly confiurable and flexible way for user to customize it into any particular use cases.
+It can be used to setup a application server in minute.
+A quick leaner can extend its functionality reliably.

 # Features

-## Extensiable Pluggin Style Module API
+## Modular Architecture

-MonoService can be easily extending its functionality with its core APIs in go.
+MonoService can be easily extending its functionality with its core APIs in Go.
-Although, there will be lots of function builtin, user still can use the Go api to create specific function to extend Mono Service's runtime.
+Although, there will be lots of builtin functions, many common use cases are already been coverted.
+But user can still use the Go api to create specific function to extend MonoService's runtime.

-## Specialized scripting DSL
+## Fully Programmable Pipeline Via Newly Designed Scripting DSL

-MonoService runtime features a entirely designed from scratch scripting engine called PL, ie Policy Language.
-Unlike most web server tries to integrate/embed a general purpose language.
-Our PL is desigend from scratch to support Http or application logic dynamic configuration.
-The langauge supports a rule based code orgnization to catch different runtime event happened, also its variable has session awareness.
-Certain types of variable is awaring of http session and will be reset automatically when each http session are gone and hold its value during one exact http session.
-Additionally, it supports template builtin.
-User can render go template, markdown template directly inside of the code.
-The runtime also allows addition of other template engine if user wants to use.
+MonoService runtime features a specifically designed from scratch scripting engine called PL, or Policy Language.
+Unlike most web server tries to integrate or embbed a general purpose language, like Lua.
+I decide to design a new language syntax to support Http or application logic dynamic configuration.
+The langauge supports rule based code dispatch to catch different runtime events.
+Additionally its variable lifecycle has session semantic.
+Certain types of variable's lifecycle is tied to the Http session and is visiable throughout one specific Http session.
+Other feature like, markdown/go template literal, regex literal, rule dispatching, etc ...
+Anyone who is familiar with C/Go/Rust style langauge can pick it up easily

 ## Multi Tenant Awareness